 Come as you are!
 We are a very diverse group of people.
 Some like to dress up, but most like to come casual.
 Basically, come however you feel comfortable.
 No matter where you’re coming from, we hope you feel at home when you get here.

 Worship is God-focused, authentic, and contemporary: We want our services to be relevant to daily life without losing the reverence due to our great Savior.

 We are a campus model.
 Unlike many campus models, we have live preaching at each of our campuses.
 Our preaching is practical, passionate, Bible-based, and gospel-centered.
 Every Sunday you can expect us to open God’s Word and walk through the Scriptures chapter by chapter and verse by verse in a God-honoring and life-applicable way as we seek to point each hearer to the grace offered to us in Jesus Christ.

-We have age appropriate programs for children ages 0-5th grade on Sundays.
+We have age appropriate programs for children ages 0-5th grade on Sundays at each campus.
 Our children’s environments are all the fun without sacrificing the faith!
 Each week we take a look at the stories of God’s Word and connect it all back to Jesus.

-Our student ministry (6th-12th grade) meets Wednesday evenings at 7PM!
+Our student ministry (6th-12th grade) meets Wednesday evenings at 7PM at our Acworth Campus.